Welcome to Year 3 LearningKey information for children, parents and carers

 We will look at the Anglo-Saxons.
 We will explore how the Anglo-Saxons lived and why they decided to invade Britain.
 Year 3, will identify Anglo -Saxon artefacts that were discovered in Sutton Hoo.

-Children will be learning that Pentatonic scales contain 5 notes.
+With Mrs Goodall, children will be learning that Pentatonic scales contain 5 notes.
 We will use these scales to support singing and melodies.
 We will explore different types of music which use these scales e.g. Jazz and Blues music.
+We will also begin to read some simple musical notations.

 Art & Design Technology